mutewinter/appcache-brunch/README.md

 Or, do manual install:

 * Add `"brunch-signature": "x.y.z"` to `package.json` of your brunch app.
-  Pick a plugin version that corresponds to your minor (y) brunch version.
 * If you want to use git version of plugin, add `"brunch-signature": "git+ssh://git@github.com:mutewinter/brunch-signature.git"`.